 The first product introduced was Kava Mint, where users were able to mint the Kava stablecoin USDX.
 Although unstable at the start, Kava's vision was to offer people lending and borrowing services to stabilise it.
 Kava later introduced the Kava Swap platform to do this.

 Kava Swap's biggest advantage over the competition is that it unlocked liquidity beyond the Ethereum ecosystem.
-You're for the first time able to make decentralized loans backed by crypto-assets outside the Ethereum ecosystem, like Bitcoin (BTC), Ripple (XRP), Cosmos (ATOM), and Binance Coin (BNB).
+You're for the first time able to make decentralized loans backed by crypto-assets outside the Ethereum ecosystem, like Bitcoin (BTC), Ripple (XRP), Cosmos (ATOM), and BNB (BNB).

 On June 10th 2020, the Kava 3 mainnet upgrade was completed and in October the same year, the HARD protocol went live.
 The end result was Kava Lend, the first cross-chain decentralized borrowing and lending service.